Smiles 4 MilesPRINT PAGE

 - Receive a Smiles 4 Miles award – recognition as a service that creates a healthy environment for children.

-- Aligned with the Healthy Together Victoria Achievement Program.
+- Works in partnership with the Healthy Eating Advisory Service and the Achievement Program.
 Services that achieve their Smiles 4 Miles award will be eligible for advanced standing for the healthy eating and oral health benchmark of the Achievement Program.

 |Smiles 4 Miles 4 Educators |